 This chart is easy to use for recurring expenses with fairly consistent amounts like car/health insurance, cell phone, internet, etc. Simply write the name of the expense in the left hand column, check whether or not it is set to auto-pay, and check off when you pay each month (or when the auto payment goes through).

-I truly hope you find these bill tracker printables and wealth affirmation coloring pages helpful!
+I truly hope you find these bill tracker printables helpful!

 This post has great information on how to create affirmations that work if you’d like to write your own affirmations.